Emergency Readiness

 Prepare your business for possible disruptions with a business continuity plan

-There are a series of business processes that can be overlooked when running a day to day business.
-But the need for those processes becomes apparent in situations like COVID-19, where we face the unexpected.
-If there is one thing this crisis has taught us, it is the importance of business continuity planning.
-As we emerge from the worldwide COVID-19 pandemic, it’s a good time for businesses to reinforce, update and or/ establish a Business Continuity Plan (BCP) to protect against the next future potential business disruption, regardless of the nature of that disruption.
+There is a series of business processes that can be overlooked when running a day-to-day business.
+But the need for those processes becomes apparent in situations where we face the unexpected.
+This is where a business continuity plan (BCP) comes in.
+It can help protect your business against potential disruptions.

 Business owner in shop

-By developing or updating your BCP, you will outline the process, steps, teams and resources involved to maintain core business operations during troubling times.
-Your plan can be simple or complex, depending on the nature, size and breadth of your business and what level of preparedness you want to have.
+In developing or updating your BCP, you will outline the process, steps, team, and resources involved to maintain core business operations during troubling times.
+Your plan can be simple or complex, depending on the nature, size, and breadth of your business and what level of preparedness you want to have.

 1. Define scope